SpaceGiraffe-io/reqhub-docs/docs/recipes/usage-pricing.md

 Both charts are using a pricing scheme of $10 per 1000 requests, but the behavior is very different.

 With **continuous billing mode**, the unit of measure is one request.
 500 requests will cost $5.00.
-Obviously this is a bit steep, but this is a pretty common pricing method, especially amont cloud service providers.

 By contrast, **Integral billing mode**&mdash;that's integral as in "integer", consisting of a whole number; not related to integrals from calculus&mdash;
 treats the `Unit quantity` as the unit of measure, so in this example the customer pays in units of 1000.
 Then 500 requests will cost $0.00